SiteApps/cpanel/unpack/doc/README.md

 ##### turn_off_mod_substitute.sh:

-Turn off globally the "AutoTag" feature.
+Turns off globally the "AutoTag" feature.

 ##### turn_on_mod_substitute.sh:
-Turn on globally the "AutoTag" feature.
+Turns on globally the "AutoTag" feature.
 #####  link_template_files.sh:
-Link the SiteApps HTML files to all the cPanel templates.
+Links the SiteApps HTML files to all the cPanel templates.
 It is runned in the installation time, and should be runned again if you install aditional cPanel themes.
 ##### uninstall_siteapps_plugin.sh: